-Wenaha Group was the project manager for a twenty-unit elderly care center for Puyallup tribal members.
-The facility features individual suite and one-bedroom living units, shared day rooms with family gathering space, outdoor private and shared patios and balconies, perimeter fenced security, nurse call stations, individual WIFI options, shared gardens, parking, and an indoor walkway to the tribes current community House of Respect.
+Wenaha Group was the project manager for this 20-unit elderly care center for the Puyallup Tribes.
+The facility features individual suite and one-bedroom living units, shared day rooms with a family gathering space, outdoor private and shared patios and balconies, perimeter fenced security, nurse call stations, individual WIFI options, shared gardens, parking, and an indoor walkway to the Tribes current community House of Respect.

 |Project||New Casino & Parking Garage|

 This complex, multi-phased project included the design and construction a 314,000 square foot casino, three parking structures to provide 1,900 parking stalls, and multiple roadway and infrastructure improvements throughout the entire site and adjacent areas.
-The casino spans over two City of Tacoma streets and includes six food venues, a local bar and a 2,000 seat event center.
+The casino spans over two City of Tacoma streets and includes six food venues, and a 2,600 seat event center.
 The project is located in a complex urban environment adjacent to Interstate 5, a residential housing area and the tribe’s administrative facilities.

 This new K-12 school, located on the Colville Indian Reservation, was built under a unique partnership between the Grand Coulee Dam School District and the Colville Indian Tribe.